State visit

-The welcome ceremony to greet President of the United States Joe Biden during his 2023 state visit to Vietnam.
-The ceremony was hosted by the General Secretary of the Communist Party of Vietnam Nguyễn Phú Trọng as the highest leader representing Vietnam, despite himself not holding any governmental position at the time, highlighting the U.S.'s reception towards Vietnamese political characteristics.

 The Review in Windsor Great Park in Honour of the Shah of Persia, 24 June 1873 (Nicholas Chevalier, 1877).
 Naser al-Din Shah Qajar, the first Iranian monarch to make state visits to Europe, visited Queen Victoria twice.

 A state visit is a formal visit by the head of a sovereign country (or representative of the head of a sovereign country) to another sovereign country, at the invitation of the head of state (or representative) of that foreign country, with the latter also acting as the official host for the duration of the state visit.
 Speaking for the host, it is generally called a state reception.
 State visits are considered to be the highest expression of friendly bilateral relations between two sovereign states, and are in general characterised by an emphasis on official public ceremonies.

 A less formal visit, with less emphasis on ceremonial events, can be classified in descending order of formality as an official visit, an official working visit, a working visit, a guest-of-government visit, or a private visit.

 In parliamentary democracies, while heads of state (or their representative) may formally issue and accept invitations, they do so on the advice of their heads of government, who usually decide on when the invitation is to be issued or accepted in advance.

 Queen Elizabeth II was the most travelled head of state in world history, having made 261 official overseas visits and 96 state visits to 116 countries by the time of her Diamond Jubilee in 2012.
 Although she was sovereign of each of the Commonwealth realms, in practice, she usually performed full state visits as Queen of the United Kingdom, while the relevant governor-general undertook state visits for their respective country on the sovereign's behalf.
 However, the Queen occasionally made some state and official visits representing one of her other Commonwealth realms.